147 North View Primary School students affected by gastroenteritis symptoms since Jan 13; most have recovered

 North View Primary School is also working closely with SFA and CDA to investigate the incident.
 The school is not among the 13 schools that adopted the new central kitchen model earlier this month.

-The school has since taken additional precautionary measures, including cleaning and sanitising all classrooms and common areas, and minimising whole-school gatherings, the agencies said.
+The school has since taken additional precautionary measures, including cleaning and sanitising all classrooms and common areas, such as the canteen, and minimising whole-school gatherings, the agencies said.

 “Students have also been reminded to practise good personal hygiene and to rest at home if they are unwell.”